Vyral/david-brough-recruiting/_posts/2020-06-30-making-the-winning-offer.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/David+Brough/Videos/Making+the+Winning+Offer.mp4
 pullquote: >-
-  If you stay positive, though, the majority of the time things will work out for you and your client.
+  If you stay positive, the majority of the time things will work out for you and your client.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false